Agile business intelligence

-Agile methodology operates on an iterative principle, providing new features to end users sooner than the traditional waterfall processes, which delivers only the final product at the end of the project.
-With this technique, the requirements and design phases overlap with development, thus reducing the development cycles to achieve quicker delivery.
-It allows for adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and responsiveness to change.
+Agile methodology operates on an iterative principle, providing new features to end-users more rapidly than traditional waterfall processes, which yield a complete product only upon project completion.
+With this technique, the requirements and design phases overlap with development, thus reducing the development cycles to accelerate delivery.
+This approach facilitates adaptive planning, evolutionary development, and delivery, a time-boxed iterative approach, and responsiveness to change.
 A key focus of ABI is delivering BI functionality in increments via shorter development cycles and documenting each cycle as it happens.

-Agile business intelligence is a process that allows managers to access product data for informed decision-making through development using agile methodology.
-ABI employs Agile techniques in the development of BI applications, such as dashboards, balanced scorecards, reports, and analytic applications.
+ABI is a process that allows managers to access product data for informed decision-making by using agile methodology.
+ABI employs agile techniques in the development of BI applications, including dashboards, balanced scorecards, reports, and analytical applications.

-According to research by the Aberdeen Group, organizations with established ABI implementations are more likely to have processes in place for ensuring that business needs are being met.
+Research by the Aberdeen Group indicates that organizations with established ABI implementations are more likely to have processes in place for ensuring that business needs are being met.
 However, they note that end-user participation and "frequent collaboration between IT and the business" are critical to ABI implementation success.